GNOME/gtk/README.md

 ```

 The landing page is store inside the [`static`](./static) directory.

+The [`atk`](./atk) directory contains the introspection data and gi-docgen
+project files for ATK and AT-SPI2.

 The [`glib`](./glib) directory contains the introspection data and gi-docgen
 project files for GLib, GObject, and GIO.